locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 } // Here be dragons!!!!
 ```

-Well that was dangerously easy.
+Well that was easy.
+And dangerous.

-The PersonList had no copy constructor nor an assignment operator.
-So the compiler generated them for us.
-Lucky us since when we use them we are doomed!
+By default C++ allows us to copy and assign one class to another so that we make multiple copies of the same data.
+The compiler generated a copy constructor and assignment operator for us even though PersonList doesn't say anything about copy or assignment.
+Lucky us!

+Except copying doesn't work the way it should for managed data.

 The default copy constructor copies that member variable `personList_` even though its a pointing to private data.
 So `y` and `z` will contain a `personList_` that points to the same memory as `x`.
-So when `z`, `y` and `x` go out of scope, the same pointer will be deleted three times and the program will crash.
+So when `z`, `y` and `x` go out of scope, the same pointer will be deleted three times and the program might crash.
 On top of that, `z` allocated its own `personList_` but the assignment overwrote it with the one from `x` so its old `personList_` value just leaks.

 ## The Rule of Three

 This is such a bad issue that it has given rise to the so-called the rule of three.

 The rule says that if we explicitly declare a destructor, copy constructor or copy assignment operator in a C++ class then we probably need to implement all three of them to safely handle assignment and construction.

-In order to fix this simple class we have to add a lot of bloat:
+In other words the burden for fixing C++'s default and dangerous behaviour falls onto the developer.

+So let's fix the class:

 ```c++
 class PersonList {